Merger & Acquisition

 What OWI does.

-OWI models how each entity actually operates, not its org chart, but its real workflows, system dependencies, and cultural operating norms.
+OWI models how each entity actually operates: real workflows, system dependencies, and cultural operating norms.
 We map where the two are compatible, where they conflict, and where the highest-value synergies actually live, so integration follows operational reality instead of a deal thesis.

 Who it's for.

-Companies 3 to 18 months into a merger or acquisition that have completed the legal and financial integration but have not yet achieved operational unity.
+Companies 3 to 18 months past close that have completed the legal and financial integration but not yet achieved operational unity.

 What the model captures.